C-574/PhotonVM/docs/index.md

 This example shows how to compute the Fibonacci sequence to a specific number of iterations.
 This is a pretty complex example as it makes use of the `jump` instruction and the special `local` register to imitate control structures such as *while-loops* and *if-statements*.

-The number of iterations of the algorithm is defined by the value of the *reg0* register while result of the Fibonacci sequence computation is stored in the *reg1* register.
+The number of iterations of the algorithm is defined by the value of the *reg0* register while the result of the Fibonacci sequence computation is stored in the *reg1* register.
 The script in the example directory also prints the result to the host application's output which is ignored here for simplicity.

 	-- Defines the iteration count of the algorithm.